(1) The following health professionals may enroll with the agency, as defined in WAC

 (B) One physical therapy reevaluation at time of discharge; and

-(C) Twenty-four units of physical therapy (which equals approximately six hours).
+(C) Twenty-four units of physical therapy, which is approximately six hours.

 (ii) With expedited prior authorization, up to twenty-four additional units of physical therapy may be available to continue treatment initiated under the original twenty-four units when the criteria below is met: